In this article, we’ll cover the considerations for deploying FSLogix Containers to provide a one-stop location for getting up and running quickly.

 Install the agent via the simple Setup programme – the only options you’ll have to change are the product key or the installation folder.
-If you are installing an evaluation, leave the product key blank to enable the agent fully featured for 30 days.
+If you are installing an evaluation, use an evaluation key or leave the product key blank to enable the agent fully featured for 30 days.

 Documentation for installing the agent, including a silent install, see the FSLogix documentation article: FSLogix Apps Agent Installation.

-For testing or an evaluation, you could install in a stand-alone VM or your test image.
+For testing or evaluation, you could install in a stand-alone VM or a test image.
 Installing the agent will require a reboot.